Get the Most out of Customer Conversations

 From Scripted Transactions to Personalized Interactions

 It’s a whole new customer service world.
-Digital channels like chat, SMS, self-service communities, social media, and many more are on the rise, and growing.
+Digital channels like chat, SMS, self-service sites, social media, and many more are on the rise, and growing.
 And that’s changing the role of the service agent.

 No longer are consumers picking up the phone to reach customer service agents.
 Instead, they’re opting to try to solve their problem digitally.
 This shift creates two big changes in the way service agents must interact with customers.